-Until the early nineteenth century, political philosophy and economics took up fundamental questions of feeding one another.
-But with the rise of corporate capitalism, modern economics turned from the complexities of people’s sustenance in favor of the single-minded pursuit of money.
+Until the early nineteenth century, political philosophy and economics studied fundamental questions about feeding one another.
+But with the rise of corporate capitalism, modern economics turned from the complexities of people’s sustenance to favour the single-minded pursuit of money.

 Meals Matter returns to economics’ roots in the distribution of food and the labour required.
-Following Brillat-Savarin, the book describes actual conviviality, while engaging with thinkers—including Epicurus, Enlightenment philosophers such as Thomas Hobbes and John Locke, and economic theorists from François Quesnay and Adam Smith until the disaster of neoliberalism.
+After developing Brillat-Savarin’s understanding that taste-pleasures lead inextricably to conviviality, the book engages with the ideas of Epicurus, Enlightenment philosophers such as Thomas Hobbes and John Locke, and economic theorists from François Quesnay and Adam Smith until the disaster of neoliberalism.
 The book finds hope in the liberal economics naturally emerging from community gardens, street markets, restaurants, domestic communalism, and the prospective return of banquets.

-That original work was inspired by living for a year in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy.
-The contrast with eating in my own country was so intriguing, important and revelatory that I’ve been doing gastronomy ever since.
+That original work was inspired by living for a year in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy, and then setting up a restaurant in another Tuscan town, Bacchereto.
+The contrast with my own country was so sensual, important and revelatory that I’ve been doing gastronomy ever since.
 Here is a list of my books.

 Gastronomy is the diner’s sense of the world, and Meals Matter, the blog, provides a focus, bringing together books, ideas, debates, news and observations.